 The key is again to remember your cashflows and try to plan ahead for this phase assuming conservatively good results.

 There’s a good chance that after your first pass at the various marketing channels, you won’t have achieved optimal results.
 And even if you miraculously did, you can’t really know that unless you keep on testing.

 So even after the initial testing phase is done, there should always be a portion of your budget allocated to testing and gathering further data.
 So that you can continuously optimize your spend.

 What that portion is will depend on how profitable your campaigns currently are.
 As well as what reasonable expectations you have about how much more efficient you can make your spend with future optimizations.

 That could look something like keeping 90% of your budget spending on campaigns using tried and true approaches.
 While 10% is testing new ideas, and applying the winning tests to update the 90% spend.

 Ultimately, as with any budget, you’ll have to perform consistent reviews to ensure that you’re performing to expectations, so that you can iterate month after month.

 Whether that takes the form of changing the overall budget, or reallocating spend to different channels.
 Budgeting your marketing spend is something you’ll always have to do, but that you’ll become more of an expert at over time.

 And if at this point you’re still completely lost.
-Then, send me a message, I’d be happy to talk to you about your situation and how you can grow!
+Then, as accountants with marketing expertise we’re especially good at budgeting for marketing.
+So our Advisory services might be right for you.
+Reach out, I’d be happy to talk to you about your situation and how you can grow!